nelson6e65/php-development/README.md

 - `phpcbf --version`

-#### As develpoment requirement
+#### As development requirement
-This installs CLI tools as dev requirements to be distributed with your package (instalbles via `composer install`:
+This installs CLI tools as dev requirements to be distributed with your package (see `composer install`):

 ```sh
 composer require --dev nelson6e65/php-development